Techie98/Game-Repo/README.md

 !Brick Breaker

 ## Description
-This is a simple implementation of the classic Brick Breaker game using Python and the Tkinter library.
+This is a simple implementation of the classic Brick Breaker game using java and swing concept.
 The player controls a paddle to bounce a ball and break a wall of bricks.
 The game features power-ups, and a scoring system.

 ## Features
 - Paddle movement using arrow keys